 Whether it is Writing, Illustration and design, Comedy, Cooking, Photography, DIY crafts or gardening, hobbies bring us amusement and delight.
-In effort to fulfil our inner urge to be creative and innovative, we may feel the need to turn our hobbies into business.
+In an effort to fulfil our inner urge to be creative and innovative, we may feel the need to turn our hobbies into a business.

 Here are twelve(12) tips on how to turn your hobby into a sustainable business.